junqing-zhang/junqing-zhang.github.io/_posts/2021-09-14-blog-post-ml-dl.md

   - Python
 ---

-This paper summarizes resources for learning machine learning and deep learning for beginners.
+This paper summarizes resources for  machine learning and deep learning for beginners.

 {% include toc %}